modelstar-labs/docs/docs/quickstart/index.md

 ## Step #1: Install Modelstar CLI tool

-To get started with Modelstar, install the Modelstar Python package into your local Python environment.
+To get started, let's install the Modelstar command line tool.
+Modelstar is written in Python and distributed through [Pypi](https://pypi.org/), so we can simply use `pip`:

 ```shell
 $ pip install modelstar